This course is presented in English; therefore, students should have a good command of the written and spoken language.

 Upon successful completion of the full course, an IAMI GUEST accredited certificate will be issued.
 If an individual module has been purchased, a certificate of completion will be issued by Purser Trainer which is not endorsed by IAMI GUEST.
-The certificate will be sent electronically and a hard copy sent to the student’s designated address.
+The certificate will be sent electronically directly from the IAMI Certificate Issuing Platform

 Any student found to be passing off someone else’s work as their own (cheating) will terminated from the course forthwith.

 Every precaution has been taken into ensuring the accuracy of the content within each module.
 However, as regulations change and the super yacht industry moves forward, all students must take responsibility to keep themselves updated of any and all changes pertaining to their role/vessel.